castai/docs/docs/getting-started/aks/aks.md

 ---
-description: Learn how to connect your AKS cluster to CAST AI and start taking control of your cloud costs.
+description: Learn how to connect your AKS cluster to CAST AI and take control of your cloud costs.
 ---

 # Azure AKS

 ## Connect cluster

-To connect your cluster, [log in to the CAST AI console](https://console.cast.ai/external-clusters/new) and navigate to **Connect cluster** window, [**AKS**](https://console.cast.ai/external-clusters/new#aks) tab.
+To connect your cluster, [log into the CAST AI console](https://console.cast.ai/external-clusters/new) and navigate to the **Connect cluster** window, [**AKS**](https://console.cast.ai/external-clusters/new#aks) tab.
 Copy the provided script and run it in your terminal or cloud shell.
 Make sure that kubectl is installed and can access your cluster.

 ![img.png](../screenshots/connect-aks-1.png)

-The script will create following kubernetes objects related to `castai-agent` agent:
+The script will create the following Kubernetes objects related to `castai-agent` agent:

-- namespace and deployment
+- namespace and deployment,
-- serviceaccount and secret
+- serviceaccount and secret,
-- clusterrole and clusterrolebinding
+- clusterrole and clusterrolebinding,
-- role and rolebinding
+- role and rolebinding,
-- resourcequota
+- resourcequota,
-- configmap
+- configmap.

-After installation, your cluster name will appear below connection instructions as well as in the **Cluster list**.
+After installation, your cluster's name will appear below the connection instructions as well as in the **Cluster list**.
 From there, you can open the cluster details and explore a detailed savings estimate based on your cluster configuration.

 ![img.png](../screenshots/connect-aks-2.png)